stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 **Components:** S<br>
 **Duration:** Instantaneous

-*You channel primal magic to cause your teeth or fingernails to sharpen, ready to deliver a corrosive attack.*
+*Animalistic magic causes your teeth or fingernails to sharpen and grow, ready to deliver a corrosive attack.*

 Make a melee transmutation attack against one creature within 5 feet of you.
 On a hit, the target takes 1d10 + your spellcasting attribute modifier corrosive damage.
 After you make the attack, your teeth or fingernails return to normal.